ingararntzen/timingdocs/docs/source/axis.rst

     axis.update({key: "mykey"})

-The axis works directly on the cue objects presented by the **update** operation.
 When a cue is inserted into the axis, it will be managed by the axis until it is eventually deleted.
-Internally, cue modification is implemented as *in-place* modification of *pre-existing* cues.
+Cue modification is implemented as *in-place* modification of *pre-existing* cues.
 All cue access operations (e.g. **lookup**) provide direct access to managed cues.